-Any student who is at risk of not meeting course and/or assessment requirements will be notified via official school documentation (see pages 79-80).
+Any student who is at risk of not meeting course and/or assessment requirements will be notified via official school documentation.
 The purpose of the warning is to give the student sufficient time and opportunity to correct the identified problem(s).